Tuesday 2:00pm - 4:00pmWorking with people and managing complex relationshipsprofessional development

 3MT® challenges PhD candidates to present their research in language appropriate to an intelligent but non-specialist audience in the space of three minutes.Event

-A series of seminars and discussion panels will be presented throughout semester 2 to showcase exemplars of evidence-based practice in teaching, learning, and assessment.
-Speakers from a range of disciplines across the University will discuss the approaches they are taking to engage students in large class lectures, blended, and fully online learning environments.Professional development
+A series of seminars and discussions on evidence based practice in teaching, learning and assessment.
+Topics will focus on how to engage students in large class lectures, blended and fully online learning environments.Professional development

 Subscribe to our e-newsletter